microsoft/botframework/README.md

 [00]:http://docs.microsoft.com

-## Azure Bot Service
+## Bot Framework Channels

-<< UPDATE SECTION >>

-Azure Bot Service enables you to host intelligent, enterprise-grade bots with complete ownership and control of your data.
-Developers can register and connect their bots to users on Skype, Microsoft Teams, Cortana, Web Chat, and more.
-[Azure][27]  |  [docs][28] | [connect to channels][29]

-* **Direct Line JS Client**: If you want to use the Direct Line channel in Azure Bot Service and are not using the WebChat client, the Direct Line JS client can be used in your custom application.
-[Github][30]

-<a name="ABS-whats-new"></a>

-* **Direct Line Speech Channel**: We are bringing together the Bot Framework and Microsoft's Speech Services to provide a channel that enables streamed speech and text bi-directionally from the client to the bot application.
-To sign up, add the 'Direct Line Speech' channel to your Azure Bot Service.
+- [Direct Line Speech General Availability](https://aka.ms/streaming-extensions) | [docs](https://docs.microsoft.com/azure/bot-service/directline-speech-bot?view=azure-bot-service-4.0): Bot Framework and Microsoft's Speech Services provide a channel that enables streamed speech and text bi-directionally from the client to the bot application using WebSockets.

+- [A Private Direct Line: Direct Line App Serive Extension (preview)](https://portal.azure.com) | [docs](https://aka.ms/directline-ase): A version of Direct Line that isolates your bot from other traffic on the Bot Service by running Direct Line on its Azure App Service.
+This both improves latency, and allows bots to participate in Azure VNET configuraitons.
+A VNET lets developers create your own private space in Azure and is crucial to your cloud network as it offers isolation, segmentation, and other key benefits.

 [27]:https://azure.microsoft.com/en-us/services/bot-service/
 [28]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0
 [29]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0
 [30]:https://github.com/Microsoft/BotFramework-DirectLineJS/blob/master/README.md

-* **Better isolation for your Bot - Direct Line App Service Extension** : The Direct Line App Service Extension can be deployed as part of a VNET, allowing IT administrators to have more control over conversation traffic and improved latency in conversations due to reduction in the number of hops.
-Get started with Direct Line App Service Extension here.
-A VNET lets you create your own private space in Azure and is crucial to your cloud network as it offers isolation, segmentation, and other key benefits.

-## Bot Framework Emulator
-<< UPDATE SECTION >>

 ## Bot Framework Web Chat
 - React was [upgraded](https://github.com/microsoft/BotFramework-WebChat/pull/2322) to 16.8.6 to support [React Hooks](https://reactjs.org/docs/hooks-intro.html) and stateful function components.